 The Wellness & Human Sexuality Program offers information that targets problems most likely to affect college students.
-The information is available to students in various forms ranging from workshops to software.
-The Wellness Center offers information in the following areas of general health and human sexuality; first aid, dental health, eating disorders, HIV infection and AIDS Prevention, human sexuality and reproductive health, mental health, nutrition, weight control, sexual assault and nonconsensual sex, stress management and holistic health.
+The information is available to students in various forms ranging from workshops to software to one-on-one communication with staff.
+The Wellness Center offers information in the following areas of general health and human sexuality: first aid, dental health, eating disorders, HIV/ AIDS prevention and treatment, human sexuality and reproductive health, mental health, nutrition, weight control, sexual assault and nonconsensual sex, stress management and holistic health.